ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 I'm measuring with a NetIO PowerBox 4KF in a [rather time consuming process](https://github.com/ThomasKaiser/sbc-bench/blob/e6cfb870c7a297abf96f51b7305600c0e48d1951/sbc-bench.sh#L385-L408) that means 'at the wall' with charger included with averaged idle values over 4 minutes.

 The small fan on my dev sample is responsible for ~700mW, switching network between Gigabit Ethernet and 2.5GbE makes up for another ~300mW.
-Adjusting PCI powermanagement (`/sys/module/pcie_aspm/parameters/policy` – see below why that's important) from `powersave` to `default` makes up for another ~100mW.
+Adjusting PCIe powermanagement (`/sys/module/pcie_aspm/parameters/policy` – see below why that's important) from `powersave` to `default` makes up for another ~100mW.

 So the board idles below 2W w/o any peripherals except Gigabit Ethernet.
 A fan adds extra juice, 2.5GbE instead of GbE as well, avoiding super powersavings settings also.